Glossary of Photonics and Laser Marketing

 A measure which is intended to make a product better known and to subsequently increase the number of its sales.
 Product promotions can be realized in many forms, including banner advertisements, targeted communications through special websites or social media, and mailings.

 The value of Internet traffic, for example coming from a buyer's guide to a supplier website, depends not only on the number of visits per month, but also on the quality of traffic.
 For example, it would not serve the purpose to obtain visits from many users for whom the website is of no interest.
-Metrics for the quality of traffic can include the bounce rate and the average number of page views within a certain time interval.
+Common metrics for the quality of traffic can include the bounce rate and the average number of page views within a certain time interval.
+Note, however, that such metrics can be highly misleading.
+For example, you will register less traffic per user on your site when users are directly sent to pages with specific product information, rather than to your homepage, from where they have to search what they need.
+However, that is of course not a sign for poor traffic quality.
+Quantities like a bounce rate are relevant only for pages where a lack of further movement is truly a sign of lacking engagement.

-A website design which automatically adapts to the size of the display window of the browser such that it works well with a wide range of window sizes.
+A website design which automatically adapts to work well with very different devices, particularly concerning the size of the display window of the browser.
 Responsive web design is normally also mobile-friendly, i.e., usable with mobile devices like tablets and smartphones.

 An Internet search engine contains (a) so-called search engine robots, which collect huge amounts of information from web pages, (b) a large database (search index) storing such information, and (c) an interface for accepting search inquiries from users and delivering the search results.
 They use sophisticated algorithms for deciding which of the many web pages containing certain keywords are listed with what priority in the search results.